-New Jersey state law requires that students attend school regularly, and it is the responsibility of the parents/guardians to see their children attend school on the days/hours that the public schools are in session in the district (N.J.S.A.
+New Jersey state law requires that students attend school regularly, and it's the responsibility of the parents/guardians to see their children attend school on the days/hours that the public schools are in session in the district (N.J.S.A.
 18A: 38-25).
-In order to facilitate students' chances for success, Beechwood staff members will work cooperatively with parents/guardians to assure that students attend school daily.
+In order to facilitate students' opportunity for success, staff will work cooperatively with parents/guardians to assure students attend school daily.
+In order to assist with ensuring that students attend school on a regular basis, the following guidelines and protocols are have been put in place:

-If a student is absent, there are 3 ways to inform the Beechwood Office.
-You must either:

-- 1. Call the absentee line by dialing the main office at 908-301-9104, press 2 for Beechwood, then press 1 to report the absence.
-OR - 2.
-Email our school nurse, Lisa Bruno, at libruno@mountainsideschools.org OR - 3.
-Enter into Genesis parent portal under the "notes" section. - 4.
-In addition to the above, please also email your teacher and enter in PUP.

-If a student is absent and the school nurse has not been notified, the school nurse will attempt to call the parent/guardian emergency contacts provided to us in Genesis.
-If no one can be reached to verify the student's whereabouts, a police officer and the building administrator will be dispatched to the student's home.
+- If a student is absent, notify school using the Genesis Parent Portal: - In the portal, note the absence under "Student Data >Attendance > Notify Office" tabs. - In addition to the portal, please also email your teacher and enter plan changes impacting dismissal in PUP. - If a student is absent and the school has not been notified, the school will call the parent/guardian or emergency contacts provided to us in Genesis.
+If no one can be reached to verify the student's whereabouts, a police officer may be dispatched to the student's home to conduct a wellness check. - Students must be in attendance for a minimum of four hours on a given school day in order to participate in or attend any extracurricular activities that are held that day.